Siphon880gh/devbrain/Enterprise - Cache Control, SEO, Payment Systems/SEO - Meta Tags, Structured Data/Structured Data Challenges for Learning.md

 A suggested workflow is to:
 - Select a challenge
 - Use ChatGPT to generate a mock webpage with tailwind.
-- Then build out the structure data following documentation on supported Schema types based on your webpage type at [[Structured Data Documentation - Supported Schema Types]].
+- Then build out the structure data following documentation on supported Schema types based on your webpage type at [[_Reference - Supported Schema Types]].
 - And validate your structured data syntax using [[Structured Data - Validation Tools]]

 ---